Texas is the leading producer of crude oil in the United States. Since 2005, more than 12,000 wells have been fracked in the Fort Worth area alone.

-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in and around Texas.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around Texas.
+Click on each fraccident to learn more: